Recent Progress: Increase

 - Communicating results to the public, elected officials and Chesapeake Bay Program partners.

-Assessing progress toward the outcome will occur quarterly.
-Once metrics and impact measures are approved, they will be reassessed with the receipt of updated land cover information every three to five years.
+Assessing progress toward the outcome will occur on a semi-annual basis.
+Once metrics and impact measures are approved, they will be reassessed with the receipt of updated LULC information at least every four to five years.

 Logic & Action Plan

 Chesapeake Bay Program partners have committed to taking a series of specific actions that will support the management approaches listed above.